wckdrzr/Gaspar/README.md

 *make sure to include the namespace to your serializer in the config (see below)*

-**ReturnTypeOverride**    `string`    For Angular Service Communication you can override the return type name that is generated, e.g.
+**ReturnTypeOverride**    `string`    For TypeScript and Angular Service Communication you can override the return type name that is generated, e.g.

 - `[ExportFor(GasparType.Angular, ReturnTypeOverride = "MyType"]`